Image from Canva Free Stock Images

 “What companies in Australia are willing to pay may be quite different from countries in America or China.
 Likewise, what a not-for-profit can afford will be different to a university which will be different to a major corporation.
 While very high prices scare clients off, very low prices may undermine your expertise and your suitability for the job.”

-The MEAA has recommended rates for freelancers (although many find them to be a little unrealistic) while Rachel’s List offers live rates and links to freelance work, but you need to pay to subscribe.
+The MEAA has recommended rates for freelancers (although many find them to be a little unrealistic) while Rachel’s List offers a free toolkit including yearly pay rates or you can pay to subscribe for live rates and links to freelance work.

 Do your research and be thorough.
 While you can change your rates down the track, you don’t want to be stuck with ongoing clients who give you lots of work but whom you are still only charging a minimal rate when you have since raised your prices.